JROChub/power_house/docs/book_of_power.md

 74. When crate updates digest algorithm, update this manual immediately.
 75. Provide compatibility tables mapping version to digest method.
 76. Resist quoting digest values out of context; always include statement and proof details.
-77. Mention in your compliance log that you validated each transcript using this manual’s checklists.
+77. Mention in your compliance log that you validated each transcript using this manual's checklists.
 78. Keep transcript directories accessible but immutable for all operations except append.
 79. Provide read-only mounts for network nodes to avoid accidental changes.
 80. Confirm backup scripts treat transcripts as static files.